23 September 2017

 The shops sell T-shirts that wittingly invited customers to Póg mo Cone.
 But if you are an unwitting traveller who does not understood this pun, I shall spare your blushes and avoid explaining the humour.
 Wit is always about brevity, and I have rambled on at length through the Dingle Peninsula.

-Instead of buying the T-shirt, I ended up with the certificate: lifetime membership (No 16967) of the Murphy Clan, my other’s own family.
+Instead of buying the T-shirt, I ended up with the certificate: lifetime membership (No 16967) of the Murphy Clan, my mother’s own family.

 As we drove from Killarney out onto the Dingle Peninsula earlier this week, our first stop was at Inch Beach, with its breath-taking panoramic views and three miles of long sandy beach.